CareEvolution/mydatahelps-rest-api-node-quickstart/README.md

-# RKStudio REST API Quickstart Server
+# RKStudio REST API Node Quickstart

 This app is a demonstration of how to access the [RKStudio REST API](https://developer.rkstudio.careevolution.com/api/) using [Node.js](https://nodejs.org/en/).
 It gives an example of obtaining an access token and making a simple query to the API.
 You can use this app for reference, or modify it to test out your own API requests in a development environment.